Best Pens for Architects, Designers, and Architectural Students

 Architecture Pens Vs. Pencils

 Architects need pencils as well as pens.
 Architecture professionals know that their profession needs a diverse set of equipment.
 These aren't your regular pens and pencils.
-Many architects, over conventional graphites, prefer a mechanical pencil.
+Many architects, over conventional graphite, prefer a mechanical pencil.
 It allows them to sketch more accurately.

 Aside from that, many architects have a pen collection, which may include a mix of fineliners and a fountain pen set.
 Each pen in the set should ideally have a different point size or nib to aid in creating intricate drawings.